JonathanHarford/epyc_discord_bun/README.md

 ## Bugs

 * I still don't understand how .env.test works.
+When I do a schema change, how do I do it to the test db too?
+* Fix race condition in test surrounding submitting a picture

 ## STATUS